Skip to content

 @mcp.tool()

-def get_customer_details(customer_id: str) -> str:
+def get_material_info(material_id: str, plant: str) -> str:

 """

-Retrieves detailed customer information from SAP ECC.
+Retrieves material availability and basic info from SAP ECC.

 Args: